fbpx

-How to Use Emotion to Inspire Action in
+How To Use Emotion to Inspire Action in Your Audience – Part 1

-Welcome to the Control the Narrative: How to Use Publicity to Boost Your Brand mini-series, where I give you my five strongest tips for taking control of the stories told about your brand through the media.
+Welcome to the Control the Narrative: How to Use Publicity to Boost Your Brand mini-series, where I give you five vital tips for taking control of the stories told about your brand through the media.

 Emotions are a huge part of what makes us human.
 For better or for worse, they motivate an incredible amount of what we do–and can even be the spark behind entire movements.
 So, it’s only natural that one of my most important lessons to clients is teaching them how to lean into emotions to drive their audience to action.